Havana Consulting Group

 Provided remittance flow analysis underpinning the CADECA move assessment

-The Havana Consulting Group is a Miami-based research firm specialising in the Cuban economy.
-Its data on remittances, tourism, and trade are widely used by US government agencies and international media.
+- The Havana Consulting Group is a Miami-based independent research firm specialising in the Cuban economy, diaspora remittances, and the business environment.
+Its data on remittance flows and tourism is widely used by US government agencies, think tanks, and journalists.

 Background